koba04/jsconf-jp-presentation/packages/slide/notes/live-coding.md

 OK, let's replace the `rootPath` with `buildParentPath` function.

 The tests are still failed.
-Because `mkdirSync` doesn't create a directory recursively and throw an error if the directory is already there.
+Because `mkdirSync` doesn't create a directory recursively and throws an error if the directory is already there.
-Let's fix them.
+Let's fix that.

 ```ts
 const buildParentPath = (instance: Instance | TextInstance): string => {